Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Semiregularity of right half-Lie groups.

-The following lemma is just an application of \cite[Proposition 5.25]{GL2} or \cite[Proposition 4.11]{Nin} to our case. \begin{lemma} Let $G$ be a right half-Lie group modeled in a sequentially complete locally convex space which admit a local addition and $p\in [1,\infty]$.
-We consider the evolution map with continuous values
+The following lemma is just an application of \cite[Proposition 5.25]{GL2} or \cite[Proposition 4.11]{Nin} to our case. \begin{lemma} Let $p\in [1,\infty]$ and $G$ be a sequentially complete locally convex right half-Lie group which admit a local addition.
+If $G$ is $L^p$-semiregular and there exists a $0$-neighborhood $B\subseteq L^p([0,1],T_eG)$ such that the restricted evolution map

-Then, $\Evol_C$ is continuous if and only if there exists a $0$-neighborhood $B$ of $L^p([0,1],T_eG)$ such that the restricted evolution map $\Evol_C|_{B}$ is continuous. \end{lemma} \begin{proof} Since $G$ is a topological group, the map
+is continuous, then $\Evol_C$ is continuous. \end{lemma} \begin{proof} Since $G$ is a topological group, the map